techfano/testCaseReact/README.md

+# FRONTEND TEST CASE REACT

-Steps to follow after to clone the repository
+**Steps to follow after to clone the repository**

-# 1. Install JSON-SERVER
+## 1. Install JSON-SERVER

 **************************
 npm install -g json-server
 **************************

-# 2. Inside the folder "data" run this command to open the server with fake data in the port 3001
+## 2. Inside the folder "data" run this command to open the server with fake data in the port 3001

 **************************
 - cd data
 - json-server --watch db.json --port 3001
 **************************

-# 3. In other console window, inside the main project folder, run this command to install the NodeJS dependencies
+## 3. In other console window, inside the main project folder, run this command to install the NodeJS dependencies

 **************************
 npm install
 **************************

-# 3. Open the Frontend Test with the next command
+## 4. Open the Frontend Test with the next command

 **************************
 npm start